Bernina Express: Everything You Need To Know

 In Tirano, you can do the journey in reverse, or hop aboard a dedicated Bernina Express bus that drives you another 3 hours back to Swiss soil in Lugano.

 What to expect aboard the Bernina Express

 There are several trains that run the route between Chur and Tirano, but not all of these are the Bernina Express.
 Although the Bernina offers panoramic windows, the other trains offer similar facilities, follow the exact same route, and are much cheaper.

 There is no dining cart on the train, but there is a snack service available.
 As with most European trains, you are also welcome to bring your own food and drinks on board.

-During good weather in summer months, you can also ride in an open carriage pulled by a regular train on the Bernina line.
+During good weather in the summer months, you can also ride in an open carriage pulled by a regular train on the Bernina line.
 The Bernina Express does not pull these open carriages.